clux/probes.hugo/content/post/2020-09-26-second-brain.md

 Even if some of these plugins don't evolve much, I see this as a pretty future proof setup (the [why foam issue](https://github.com/foambubble/foam/issues/88) is also refreshingly honest).
 The investment in new tech is small, and migration cost away from said tech is also minimal.

 From a RPG perspective, the need to pre-empt players with pre-prepared tabs is now a little less problematic as we can quickly browse to the resource either with the standard editor fuzzy file search, or by following links.
-We also have complete full text search locally with [ripgrep](https://github.com/BurntSushi/ripgrep).
+There's also complete full text search on your terminal with [ripgrep](https://github.com/BurntSushi/ripgrep).

 The hope with all this is that the amount of hard-to-navigate "running the game tabs" should be significantly reduced with this setup, and my world should feel more integrated thanks to the extensive Zettelkasten style linking.
 Well.
 Fingers crossed anyway.